mythenigma/maipdf/README.md

 ---

-## About This Repo
+## About

-This is the GitHub home for MaiPDF.
-It provides:

-- A product overview of Online Sharing and App DRM
-- Direct downloads for Windows, Android, and macOS
+This page introduces MaiPDF Online Sharing and App DRM, and hosts direct downloads for Windows, Android, and macOS.
-- A [GitHub Pages](https://mythenigma.github.io/maipdf/) landing page (when enabled)

-App backend and DRM service code live in [AustraliaGuide](https://github.com/mythenigma/AustraliaGuide).

 ---